Gastroparesis Surgery in Detroit, MI

 Normally, the stomach empties its contents in a controlled manner into the small intestines.
 In gastroparesis, the muscle contractions (motility) that move food along the digestive tract do not work properly and the stomach empties too slowly.

-There is no cure for gastroparesis, but treatment with GES may help control its most debilitating symptoms, chronic vomiting and nausea.
+There is no cure for gastroparesis, but treatment with GES may help control its most debilitating symptoms, chronic vomiting, and nausea.
 Here is a Gastroporesis PDF to learn more about gastroparesis.

-What causes Gastroparesis?
+What Causes Gastroparesis?

 There are a number of things that may contribute to or cause gastroparesis.
 In the majority of people with gastroparesis, the cause is unknown and is termed “idiopathic.”
-Some people with idiopathic gastroparesis report symptoms following a virus infection (post-infectious or post-viral gastroparesis).
+Some people with idiopathic gastroparesis report symptoms following virus infection (post-infectious or post-viral gastroparesis).